Search for Important Questions

 3. To whom does the 'National Human Rights Commission' present its report?

-1. Write the concept of social structure.
+1. Write the concept of social disorganization.

-2. Write the concept of social disorganization.
+2. Write the characteristics of social structure.

 3. Describe function by Redcliffe Brown.